Hero Destini 125 Xtec First Ride Review: New Flavour But Same Taste?

 Hero Destini 125 Xtec First Ride Review: Performance and Handling

 Before diving into its performance, let's cover the mechanical specs.
 The Destini 125 Xtec is powered by a 125cc single-cylinder air-cooled fuel-injected engine, which produces 9bhp and 10.4Nm of peak torque.
 In terms of performance, the highlight of the Destini is its usability in the city.
-The scooter gets off the line in a calm manner but reveals its true potential only beyond the 2,000 – 3000rpm mark, before tapering off again in the upper half of the rev band.
+The scooter gets off the line calmly but reveals its true potential only beyond the 2,000 – 3000rpm mark, before tapering off again in the upper half of the rev band.

 Hero Destini 125 Xtec Rear Wheel

-While it's not exceptional in terms of performance, you will never have any complaints on a day-to-day basis.
+While it's not exceptional in performance, you will never have any complaints during everyday usage.
 It has enough pulling power, which becomes evident when you twist the throttle.
 It may not thrill you in the traditional sense, but it has enough power to overtake slow and medium-speed vehicles.

 Also Read: TVS NTorq vs Yamaha Ray ZR 125: Comparison